Protecting Your Driving Privileges And Your Rights

 Our Firm Can Be Your Dedicated Advocate

-If you, or a loved one, is accused of DUI or DWI in New York, you cannot afford to go to court without a skilled Manhattan DWI attorney.
-At Law Office of John Buza, P.C., our attorney knows what a difficult situation our clients are in and our lawyer fights relentlessly on their behalf.
+If you or a loved one is accused of DUI or DWI in New York, you cannot afford to go to court without a skilled Manhattan DWI attorney.
+At Konta, Georges & Buza, P.C., our lawyers know what a difficult situation our clients are in.
+We will fight relentlessly on your behalf.